 - Badass Beard: Erhu, until he shaves it off

-- Barehanded Blade Block: Qingyun during the bandit raid against a Taiping convoy, saving Wuyang before a Mook has the chance to kill him
+- Barehanded Blade Block: During the bandit raid against a Taiping convoy, Qingyun saves Wuyang before a Mook has the chance to kill him by doing this.

-- Bear Trap: The first battle that Qingyun's army fights is an ambushing a Taiping convoy marching through a deep valley.
-As part of the ambush, they set a number of hidden bear traps in the ground that snare a few of the horses and soldiers at the front of the convoy.
+- Bear Trap: Erhu, Wuyang and their villagers fight and ambush a Taiping convoy marching through a deep valley by setting up a number of these hidden in the ground, ensnaring a few of the horses and soldiers at the front of the convoy.

-- Blade on a Stick: Qingyun uses a massive guandao in the epic desert battle, which he uses with deadly effect killing wave and wave of rebels using this weapon.
+- Blade on a Stick: Qingyun uses a massive guandao in the epic desert battle, which he uses with deadly effect by killing waves and waves of rebels using this weapon.

-- Blood Oath: Sworn between the Power Trio.
+- Blood Oath: Sworn between the three brothers.

-- Cavalry Betrayal: General He Kui towards Qingyun at the beginning of the film
+- Cavalry Betrayal: General He Kui towards Qingyun at the beginning of the film, hence Qingyun's disgust for the former throughout the film.

 - Cacophony Cover Up: Qingyun's assassin uses cannon fire during his inauguration as Governor of Nanjing to drown out the sound of rifle shots.

-- Corrupt Bureaucrat/ Corrupt Politician: The Qing lords and He Kui
+- Corrupt Bureaucrat: Mixed with Corrupt Politician, The Qing lords and He Kui

 - Decapitation Presentation: Wuyang in the first battle with the rebel commander's head